 Just as you should want a consultant who shares an interest in your business’ success, you should also search for one that is a good fit with your company’s culture.
 The consultant will be working with many different employees and you want to ensure their personalities will mesh.
-For example, if your business has a laid back atmosphere, but the consultant you hire is very serious, there may be a disconnect that will hinder communication.
+For example, if your business has a laid back atmosphere, but the consultant you hire is very serious and formal, there may be a disconnect that will hinder communication.

 The Holy Grail – Skin in the Game